digital-asset/ex-structured-products/README.md

     You will see the pre-canned Trade Proposal between the Issuer and Intermediary and summary information: Product ID, Notional, Issuer, Buyer, Terms.
 Note that there is no Trade ID, as the trade has not yet been accepted by the Intermediary.

 3. Click on the contract and view all the details of the Term Sheet that has been pre-canned.
-   Note the Trade Proposal Contract number.
+   Note the contract id of the Trade Proposal contract.

 4. Switch users and log in as **Intermediary**.
 5. Click on **Trade Details.**